 Geography: The Geography curriculum aims to develop the knowledge and skills first gained at Key stage 2 to develop a deeper understanding of the world around them.

 The GCSE course covers both physical and human geography, with the opportunity for fieldwork studies.
 The main areas of study are centred around Physical Systems and Processes, Human Systems and Processes, whilst at the same time developing a comprehension of how humans impact these key factors.
 Understanding and analysing cause, effect, impact and management are at the heart of the curriculum in order to develop a deeper and more meaningful view of the world that we live in.
 The KS3 curriculum is also based around these themes in order to build and prepare confidence and competence of the learner.

 It is the intention for students to have a strong understanding of the future pathways they can follow should they continue to study Geography at post 16 level.

 History: The History curriculum is designed to develop an understanding of how our past shapes our future.
 The main areas of study are largely centred around Modern History and the Medieval Period, which links closely to the GCSE course.
-During the three year course, students develop an understanding of cause and consequence and the impact that different historical events have had on our society.
+During the course, students develop an understanding of cause and consequence and the impact that different historical events have had on our society.
 The KS3 curriculum allows students to develop the knowledge and understanding of what life was like during the modern period.
 Students at KS3 develop a range of skills including the ability to analyse and make inferences from source materials, to understand bias and to argue a case and support their own judgements.

 It is the intention for students to have a strong understanding of the future pathways they can follow should they continue to study History at post 16 level.